dbpedia/virtuoso-sparql-endpoint-quickstart/README.md

 ## Usage

-All you need to do is run the `dockerized-dbpedia.sh` script in the project root directory.
-This will build the image of the loader/installer process that will load data to the Virtuoso Open Source instance and install the DBpedia Plugin.
+All you need to do is to set a password in the `.env` change the `COLLECTION_URI` in  `docker-compose.yml` and then  run the `dockerized-dbpedia.sh` script in the project root directory.

+This will build the image of the loader/installer process that will load data of the Databus Collection to the Virtuoso Open Source instance and install the DBpedia Plugin.
 Once the image has been built it runs 'docker-compose up' to start three containers:

 * OpenLink VOS Instance ([openlink/virtuoso-opensource-7](https://hub.docker.com/r/openlink/virtuoso-opensource-7))
 * Minimal Databus Download Client ([dbpedia/minimal-download-client](https://hub.docker.com/repository/docker/dbpedia/minimal-download-client))
 * Loader/Installer

+## Configuration

-Before running the script you should configure these containers in the `docker-compose.yml`.
+Before running the script you should configure the containers in the `docker-compose.yml`.
+Details for the parameters are listed below.

 ### OpenLink VOS Instance